Independence Day of India Essay – How We Celebrate

-All beings in this world have a right to freedom, a freedom to soul, an insight of intellect, and a feeling understood by heart.
-All these insights and opinions are concerned with patriotism, liberation, and self-dependence.
-Every country’s resource belongs to the people of the nation, and none of the other entities could capture it.
-This is the freedom we sense on Independence Day.
+Everybody has a right to freedom.
+Freedom that a soul yearns and freedom to dream and act accordingly.
+Collectively humans relate these insights and opinions with patriotism, liberation, and self-dependence.
+Every country’s resource belongs to the people and others are not allowed to capture and take over the people or the resources.
+This is the freedom we sense on India’s Independence Day .
 The sense of Independence brought a massive revolution in Indian history.

 Independence Day of India

 15 August 1947 was a red-letter day for India.
 On this day, India achieved Independence after a prolonged hard struggle and sacrifices of freedom fighters.
 Every year, this day is celebrated nationwide by the people of all religions and cultures with great enthusiasm.
 15 August has been declared as a national festival.
-All private and government organizations and institutions, except some emergency service providers, remain close, they are celebrated with great enthusiasm in schools, colleges, and other educational institutions.
+All private and government organizations and institutions, except some emergency service providers remain close.
+India’s Independence Day Celebrations are held with great enthusiasm in schools, colleges, and other educational institutions.

 History of Independence Day